toastedlime/wp-attachment-importer/readme.txt

 = What is this? =

 I found the WordPress Importer plugin is good for importing posts and comments, but is lacking when it comes to importing large attachments (like images) from large sites.
 My import would often time out and crash.
 I wrote this plugin to help with my own blog migrations, but I hope you find it useful too.

-== Installation ==

-1. Either a) download from the WordPress plugin repository, or b) upload the attachment-importer directory to your plugins directory.
-2. Navigate to Plugins -> Attachment Importer and activate.
-3. Go to Media -> Attachment Importer to run.

 = Usage =